How to Track Calories at Restaurants Without Being Weird

 - Avoid "crispy" and heavy sauces

 It takes about 20 minutes for fullness signals to reach your brain.
-Eating slowly helps you recognize when you're satisfied before overeating.
+Eating slowly helps you notice you're satisfied before you overshoot.

 Search your tracking app for the restaurant and dish.
 Many popular chains have their menus in food databases.